FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

     * - DUM
       - **i**
       - **1 - NNOD**
-      - Grid element number (I) of the floodplain grid system.This is a dummy variable that is not used
+      - Grid element number (I) of the floodplain grid system.
+This is a dummy variable that is not used

         by the model.
 It is only used for the convenience of viewing the input data file.